Wobblyyyy/Pathfinder2/readme.md

   features are incredibly useful in constructing advanced autonomous routines, but are very inaccessible to all, but the most experienced programmers, Pathfinder seeks to provide an easy-to-use interface for working with advanced autonomous motion.

+<h2 align="center">Licensing</h2>
+I know, I know... nobody likes licenses or whatever.
+I'll make it quick.
+Any file contained in this repository is a part of the "Pathfinder2" project, which is licensed under the GNU General Public License V3.
+Any contributors grant the Pathfinder2 project the right to any contributed code.
+You're allowed to use this project commercially, privately, publicly - really, however you want, SO LONG AS you provide the source code for your program and include a copy of the GNU General Public License V3 in your repository.

+I don't actually care all that much if you "steal" my code - I love the open source community.
+This project is licensed the way it is so that any FTC or FRC teams making use of it share their contributions and ideas with the rest of the FTC and FRC community - that's the whole point of the library, really.

+GitHub provides a [handy little guide](https://github.com/Wobblyyyy/Pathfinder2/blob/master/license.md) to the GNU GPL V3, and I'd suggest you give it a quick read if you're unfamiliar with the terms and conditions of the license.